 Delivery Management: The Complete Guide

-With eCommerce sales expected to surpass $740 billion in the US alone by 2023, ensuring that you can deliver these goods should now be a priority for your business.
+With eCommerce sales expected to surpass 1.3 trillion USD by 2028, ensuring that you can deliver these goods should now be a priority for your business.
 Getting a delivery management process in place is not a complicated task, but getting all the moving parts together in a way that brings organization and efficiency to it can be a challenge.

 That’s why we’ve decided to put this guide together to ensure that you make your delivery service a success from the outset.